FAQs about Performance Navigator

 This will completely remove PN/400 from your System i.

-How does Power Navigator® collect data?
+How does Performance Navigator® collect data?

 On AIX and Linux, we use NMON.
 NMON is now part of Topas on AIX.
 The linux version of NMON is open source code.
-MPG has complied (and maintains) this version for many different platforms and versions of Linux.
+Fortra has complied (and maintains) this version for many different platforms and versions of Linux.
 This includes x86, Power and Mainframe.
 For HP-UX, we use SAR.
 In both cases we put several jobs on the crontab to manage the data historically.

 How does the Windows Client get access to the data?